jacksonargo/personal-queue/README.md

 ### list

 Lists the jobs in the que.
-If no other argument is given, queu.rb will sort and list only the uncompleted jobs.
-To list only the completed jobs use 'queu.rb list completed', and to list all jobs use 'queu.rb list all'.
+If no other argument is given, queue.rb will sort and list only the uncompleted jobs.
+To list only the completed jobs use 'queue.rb list completed', and to list all jobs use 'queue.rb list all'.

 ### pick

 Prints only one job from the que.
 If no other argument is given, then the most urgent job is printed.
-To pick a random but urgent job use 'queu.rb pick urgent', and to pick a completely random job use 'queu.rb pick random'.
+To pick a random but urgent job use 'queue.rb pick urgent', and to pick a completely random job use 'queue.rb pick random'.

 ## Sorting